spsforks/QB64-Wiki/Boolean.md

 >  leap2 = (-1) - (-1) + (0) = -1 + 1 + 0 = 0

-*Example 2:* Moving an [ASCII](ASCII) character using the arrow keys and boolean statements to determine the new coordinate.
+Moving an [ASCII](ASCII) character using the arrow keys and boolean statements to determine the new coordinate.

 ```vb